-We studied how to control strongly monotone games where the game structure is unknown to the manager.
-The goal of the controller is to ensure the game satisfies target linear constraints at NE.
-Our algorithm only requires the manager to observe the instantaneous constraint violation.
-We prove that our simple online algorithm guarantees convergence to a point $\xstar$ which satisfies the linear constraints $\bA\xstar=\boldsymbol{l}^{*}$ by adjusting control inputs $\boldsymbol{\alpha}$ in real-time.
+We studied how to control a strongly monotone game that is unknown to the manager.
+The goal of the manager is to ensure the game satisfies target linear constraints at NE.
+Our simple algorithm only requires the manager to observe the instantaneous constraint violation.
+We prove that our algorithm guarantees convergence to an $\xstar$ which satisfies $\bA\xstar=\bellstar$ by adjusting control inputs $\balpha$ in real-time.
 Further, we show that the convergence rate for our algorithm is $O(t^{-1/4})$.
-Our algorithm is a two time-scale algorithm, where the algorithm does not wait for the players to converge to a NE but uses the feedback from every turn.
+Our two time-scale algorithm does not wait for the players to converge to a NE but uses the feedback from every turn.
 This is an encouraging result since our algorithm is easy to implement and maintains the users' privacy.
-The manager does not observe individual actions, and players do not need to reveal their reward functions, which might even be unknown to them.
+The manager does not observe individual actions, and players do not reveal their reward functions, which might even be unknown to them.

-Technically, we analyze how the NE of the game changes when the manager changes $\boldsymbol{\alpha}_{t}$.
+Technically, we analyze how the NE of the game changes when the manager changes $\balpha_{t}$.
 Our algorithm essentially controls the unknown game such that its NE becomes desirable from an optimization point of view.
 Since convergence to NE is relatively fast, this has the potential to accelerate general cooperative multi-agent optimization \cite{bistritz2020cooperative}.

 Controlling unknown games with bandit feedback is a new online learning paradigm.
 The game to be controlled is a non-stationary but highly structured bandit.
-Viewing game control as a bandit problem can result in new exciting research questions, and new powerful game control techniques.
+Viewing game control as a bandit problem can result in new, powerful game control techniques.
 Generalizing our game control setting beyond linear constraints can help tackle a wider class of problems.

 \appendices